 You may not think the ice and snow outside impacts your HVAC system inside.
 The truth is ice is problematic for the HVAC components outside of your home.
 This isn’t even a winter-specific issue.
 There are times when the buildup of ice caused by an overworking AC unit can block the exhaust.

-At Air Waves Heating and Cooling, we’re well-versed in HVAC ice buildup and how to deal with it.
+At Air Waves Heating & Cooling LLC, we’re well-versed in HVAC ice buildup and how to deal with it.
 As a leading HVAC service provider in the Jacksonville area, we’ve just about seen it all.
 Here, we’ll talk a bit more about how ice and snow affect your HVAC system and what you can do.

 There’s more than one problem stemming from a frozen exterior HVAC unit.
 When snow and ice block the exhaust, it could: